 Bellies full, we packed up and continued on Gull Point Drive until it reunited with the main road.
 From there, we drove about half an hour to get to West Thumb Basin, noticing a significant decline in the animal population.
 West Thumb Basin is another popular boardwalk trail where steaming thermal pools collide with Yellowstone Lake in a brilliant display of color.
 This was one of the few sections of the park that Jonathan remembered from his previous visit, and as we walked he reminisced about a heard of elk that had wandered into the area and through the pools.

 Finally, it was time to witness one of the park’s most popular attractions, Old Faithful.
 I didn’t have very high expectations of the infamous geyser, but felt obligated to gather round with the masses of tourists to await its eruption.
-We settled into a spot on the benches, unaware what time it would go off next, but hoping the crowd meant we wouldn’t have to wait long.
+We settled into a spot on the benches, unaware what time it would go off next, but hoping the size of the crowd meant we wouldn’t have to wait long.
 After about ten minutes, Old Faithful burst straight to the heavens in a glorious display of force.
 It was wider, higher, stronger and more powerful than I had ever imagined and I was grateful I hadn’t missed it.

 Thrilled by yet another spectacle in Yellowstone, we headed away from the geyser to find Old Faithful Inn, a National Historic Landmark and the biggest log structure in the world.
 With a floor to ceiling fireplace in the 76 foot lobby, the inn is one of the most beautiful examples of architecture I’ve ever seen.
-We followed the stairs up to the next level, past a cellist who was filling the space with old classics.
+We followed the stairs up to the next level, past a cellist who was filling the space with covers of old classics.
 On the second floor, we found a small bar and ordered two huckleberry martinis before walking out to the balcony.
 The balcony offers unobstructed views of Old Faithful Geyser, but since it had just erupted, we had no problem finding a place to sit and enjoy our beverages.